Raikou09/fireflies/replit.md

 ## Overview

 SportsBox is a full-stack web application that connects sports court owners (vendors) with customers looking to book sports facilities across Kenya.
-The platform focuses on major cities like Nairobi, Mombasa, and Kisumu, providing an easy-to-use booking system with secure M-Pesa payment integration.
+The platform focuses on major cities like Nairobi, Mombasa, and Kisumu, providing an easy-to-use booking system with secure M-Pesa payment integration and location-based court discovery.

-The application features dual interfaces - one for customers to search and book courts, and another for vendors to manage their facilities and bookings.
-Built with modern web technologies, it provides real-time booking management, file uploads for court images, and comprehensive analytics for vendors.
+The application features dual interfaces - one for customers to search and book courts with location-aware filtering, and another for vendors to manage their facilities and bookings.
+Built with modern web technologies, it provides real-time booking management, file uploads for court images, comprehensive analytics for vendors, and geolocation-based court discovery for enhanced user experience.

 ## User Preferences